-Improving efficiency of government and business interactions in British Columbia liquor law and policy
+Improving government and business interactions in B.C. liquor law and policy

 In late 2017, Mark Hicken was appointed as the Ministry of Attorney General’s Liquor Policy Advisor to advise on possible law and policy reforms for government to improve efficiency and outcomes for business and government in relation to government responsibilities, regulations and oversight roles that intersect with the activities of B.C.’s private liquor businesses.

 Mr. Hicken is a British Columbia lawyer with expertise in provincial law and policy related to liquor.

 Liquor Policy Advisor Mark Hicken has presented government with a report that includes 24 recommendations that aim to improve efficiency and business relations between government and B.C.’s liquor industry.
 Hicken chaired a panel of industry representatives that met with stakeholders and health and labour experts to provide recommendations that reflect industry consensus.

 Government would like to thank the panel for this report and acknowledge the time and effort spent developing recommendations that reflect the knowledge and perspective of this important B.C. industry.